Tomáš Sedláček (economist)

-Tomas Sedlacek (born 23 January 1977) is a Czech economist, philosopher, educator, and writer, who gained widespread international recognition for his book on philosophy and economy "Economics of Good and Evil" (Oxford University Press), which has been translated into 22 languages.
+Tomas Sedlacek (born 23 January 1977) is a Czech economist, philosopher, educator, and writer who gained widespread international recognition for his book on philosophy and economy, "Economics of Good and Evil" (Oxford University Press), which has been translated into 22 languages.
 Since March 2025, he has been the Director of the Václav Havel Library.
-Sedlacek has advised former Czech President Václav Havel, and has lectured at the World Economic Forum and around the world.
-For 16 years, he was a Chief Macroeconomic Strategist at the largest Czech bank, and has been a longstanding member of Czech National Economic Council.
+Sedlacek has advised former Czech President Václav Havel and has lectured at the World Economic Forum and around the world.
+For 16 years, he was a Chief Macroeconomic Strategist at the largest Czech bank, and has been a longstanding member of the Czech National Economic Council.
 Tomáš Sedláček is also the author of the English-language podcast CzechMate.

 Biography and career

 Tomas Sedlacek gained international fame for his award-winning, bestselling book Economics of Good and Evil: The Quest for Economic Meaning from Gilgamesh to Wall Street (Oxford University Press, 2011) which was translated into 22 languages and received the prestigious German “Wirtschaftsbuchpreis” at Frankfurt Book Fair for its original philosophical contribution to economics.
 In Switzerland, he was listed among the top 100 influential global thinkers (Top 100 Thought Leaders, GDI).

 Born in 1977 in Prague, Czechoslovakia, Sedlacek grew up in Helsinki, Finland, and was educated in Copenhagen, Denmark.
 At the age of 24, Sedlacek became an economic advisor of Czech president Václav Havel until the end of his term in office.
 He went back to academia and has written case studies with Harvard University and Georgetown University.
 Later, he served as a non-political economic advisor to the Minister of Finance and deputy Prime Minister of the Czech Republic, responsible for fiscal reform, pensions and health care reform and a number of tax reforms (VAT, personal income tax and corporate tax).
 He was responsible for negotiations with The World Bank and OECD.
 He toured the world on a roadshow for the inaugural Czech Eurobond emission.
-Afterwards, he received fellowship at Yale University as a Yale World Fellow 2006, during this time Yale Economic Review ranked him among the Five Hot Young Guns in Economics.
+Afterwards, he received a fellowship at Yale University as a Yale World Fellow 2006, during this time Yale Economic Review ranked him among the Five Hot Young Guns in Economics.
 For sixteen years, he worked as a Chief Macroeconomic Strategist at a major Czech bank, CSOB.
 Later, he became a founding and long term member of the National Economic Council, an advisory body to the Government of Czech Republic (NERV).

 Tomas Sedlacek was a member of the Program Council for New Economic Thinking of World Economic Forum that meets in Davos and a member of an advisory body to EC president Barroso on New Narrative for Europe.
 He lectured at Charles University, Anglo-American University, University of New York Prague and currently lectures at Metropolitan University Prague.
 He sits on boards of many non-profit organizations, Archa Theatre and Vize 97.
 For sixteen years, he has been publishing weekly columns in major economic newspapers, which then got published in a book trilogy Second Derivative of Desire.

 Currently, he is working on three new books: